Imir0nMan/Instigate_internship/final_version/Linear/Tcl/readme.md

 This is a programm to solve linear equations
+Write 'make' in terminal to run programm
-Then write 'tclsh gcayin.tcl' in terminal to run programm Input files name is inputLinear.txt
+Then write 'make clean' to remove generated files Input files name is inputLinear.txt
 Each line is one test
 They are given in format "first_number space second_number"